ajwonlol511/ajwonlol511/README.md

 - 👀 I’m interested in ... hacking
 - 🌱 I’m currently learning ... how to hack
 - 💞️ I’m looking to collaborate on ... github
-- 📫 How to reach me is my gmail awilkinsjr@acsdny.org say i got get from github
+- 📫 How to reach me is my gmail awilkinsjr@acsdny.org say i got it  from github

 <!---
 ajwonlol511/ajwonlol511 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.